 Each will be a separate funding stream.
-For each stream, applications will be funded based on rank until the total funding available for the stream is reached.
+For each stream, applications will be funded based on rank up to a maximum of \$6 million, after which the remaining applications will be pooled into a combined ranked merit list and the remaining funding allocated until the total funding available for the grant opportunity is reached.

-An application may be submitted to one of the above two Streams only.
+An application may only be submitted to one of the streams.
 You must specify the Stream you are applying for and can submit a maximum of one application per Stream.

-The intended outcome of the research funded by this grant opportunity is to improve the health and wellbeing of Australians by accelerating implementation of research knowledge and outcomes into health care and practice.
+The intended outcome of the research funded by this grant opportunity is to improve the health and wellbeing of Aboriginal and Torres Strait Islander families and communities through healthier mothers and babies.